gkoscevic/HS-WP-dev-eval_gkoscevic/README.md

 For my JavaScript setup I kept it as barebones as possible.
 The only functionality I completed was outputting the user's postal code based on their IP address.
 For this, I used the Fetch API to hit the ipapi and return the user's location data, all of this functionality can be found in `eval/src/scripts/location.js`

 ### Build Process
 I utilized Gulp to watch and serve my assets.
-For CSS, this was as simple as utilizing gulp's postcss plugins.
+Initially I tried to use parceljs to bundle my assets, but it was not as out-of-the-box as I thought it would be and I think this was mainly due to working within a WordPress site.
+Gulp proved to be a lot more straightforward and easy to work with.

+#### CSS
+I used gulp's postcss plugin to pipe my CSS in and run it through various plugins for additional features such as supporting css imports, nesting, and autoprefixing.
+I also conditionally enable sourcemaps when not building for production.
+When we are building for production I utilized `gulp-if` to minify all CSS for performance.

+#### JavaScript
 To transpile my JavaScript I used Webpack with a very basic `webpack.config` file.

-Initially I tried to use parceljs to bundle my assets, but it was not as out-of-the-box as I thought it would be and I think this was mainly due to working within a WordPress site.
-Gulp proved to be a lot more straightforward and easy to work with, if I wanted to spend more time on this piece I would've added tasks to handle performance optimizations during the build process along with handling our assets differently based on the environment we were building for.
+To me, this was the best way to bundle and transpile my JS while also giving us flexibility to expand upon our build system down the road.
+Just like with my CSS, when we are building for production webpack will automatically minify our JS file.

 #### Missing functionality from build system
 1. There's no live reload on this currently.
 I would've liked to spend more time on this to figure out a way to implement hot reloading for the WordPress site